metomi/rose/sphinx/tutorial/rose/metadata.rst

 -------------------

 Metadata is written in a :rose:file:`rose-meta.conf` file.
-This file can either be stored inside a rose configuration in a ``meta/`` directory, or elsewhere outside of the configuration.
+This file can either be stored inside a Rose configuration in a ``meta/`` directory, or elsewhere outside of the configuration.

 The :rose:file:`rose-meta.conf` file uses the standard